dmbarbour/glas/docs/GlasApps.md

 After a transaction commits or aborts, it isn't always restarted from the very beginning.
 A compiler could instrument the program for partial rollback and replay based on internal dataflows and a list of external changes.
 Programs can be designed to minimize rework by reading stable data and preparing before their main behavior.

-Process control is based on detecting change.
-If a deterministic transaction doesn't modify anything, it will do the same when repeated until there is a change in the requested input.
-Thus, a scheduler could implicitly wait for a relevant change.
-Aborted transactions obviously won't modify anything when repeated, which makes it easy to wait on a queue or mailbox.

 Abstracting external objects behind requests simplifies precise conflict and change detection.
 It also simplifies modeling of unordered structures to reduce risk of read-write conflict.
 For example, concurrent reads from a queue will conflict (both remove same head element), but concurrent reads from an unordered tuple space often won't conflict (remove different tuples).

-Hierarchical transactions can be supported start with a `try` request and terminate with `commit` or `abort`.
-This feature is very convenient for backtracking on failure, and can hugely simplify program logic.
-Hierarchical transactions can also support unit and integration testing with live data prior to deployment.

 The top-level transaction also terminates with a final commit or abort.
 No response, except to close the request-response channel.
 This ensures termination is deliberate, supports early exit, and simplifies composition of applications.

 Applications in this model are idempotent in a useful sense: replicating a repeating transaction does not affect the observable outcomes of the system.
 If a transaction does not conflict with itself, it can be replicated for performance, scheduling multiple instances concurrently.
 This is feasible when reads mostly take from unordered structures, such as a tuple space.

-Large transactions have high risk of conflict.
-To solve this, I introduce a `fork:[foo,bar,baz]` request that non-deterministically responds with one of the values in the list.
-Together with idempotent replication, this can take all paths.

 Real-world effects are never performed by transactions directly.
 Instead, after a transaction commits, writes to specific objects will implicitly be handled by the runtime.
 For example, if we write binary data to an object that represents a TCP connection, we might try to send that value after we commit.

-This application model is simple, observable, extensible, composable, updateable, and scalable.
-It can support a familiar, procedural syntax and excellent failure handling.
-Compilers can optimize by introducing hooks for checkpointing, rollback, efficient replication.

 Live coding applications are the core concept in my vision for a Glas application model.

-### Requests API

-This is a general summary of the top-level requests visible to a live-coding application.

-* **commit:Status | abort:Reason** - Finalize transaction and early exit.
-Commit accepts state, abort rejects it.
-Response is `ok` then closes request-response channel if top-level transaction.
-* **try:Name** - Start hierarchical transaction.
-Response is `ok`.
-Transaction terminates with matching commit/abort.
-Name is for debugging, should be unit `()` or symbol.
-* **fork:\[List,Of,Values\]** - Replicate current transaction.
-Response to each replica is different value from list.
-* **note:Message** - Emit a message to an implicit transaction log.
-Supports administration and debugging.
-Response is `ok`.
-* **apply:(obj:Ref, msg:Value)** - Update object.
-Response is provided b the object, or `error` if invalid ref.
-* **query:(obj:Ref, msg:Value)** - As apply, but for read-only operations.
-Simplifies reasoning about behavior and caching.
-* **check:(obj:Ref)** - Check whether a reference is valid.
-Response is `ok` or `invalid`.

-An unrecognized or invalid request responds with `error`.

-In addition to the `io:request` and `io:response` ports, the top-level program should receive an ad-hoc configuration of values and references through `io:env`.

-Applications will inevitably have quotas, e.g. a limited number of concurrent forks, bounded CPU consumption.
-If a fork quota is reached, the system can implicitly switch to heuristically rotating through forks, preserving logic at cost of latency.

 ### Handling of Write-Write Conflicts